-We’ve long been fans of the original Xotic BB Preamp pedal at KGR, and we were extremely excited to try out the latest version, the Xotic BB Preamp V1.5.
-This is an updated version of the popular original, which was originally designed to replicate the tone of the original Marshall Bluesbreaker amp.
-We found that the new pedal offered even more clean boost, plus a pre gain stage that gave us everything from shimmery cleans, through to a smooth, compressed, overdriven tone.
+We’ve long been fans of the original Xotic BB Preamp pedal at KGR, and we were extremely excited to try out the latest version, the Xotic BB Preamp v1.5.
+This is an updated version of the popular original, which has been designed to replicate the tone of the original Marshall Bluesbreaker amp.
+We found that the new pedal offered even more clean boost, plus a pre-gain stage that gave us everything from shimmery cleans to a smooth, compressed, overdriven tone.

-We were able to get an amazing, crystal clear clean boost from the BB v1.5 preamp pedal with absolutely zero effort required.
-Just by turning up the volume, we got the full 30 dB increase, while retaining clarity, and without inducing any further breakup.
-This alone was worth the price of entrance in our opinion.
+We were able to get an amazing, crystal-clear clean boost from the BB v1.5 with absolutely zero effort required.
+Just by turning up the volume, we got the full 30-dB increase while retaining clarity and without inducing any further breakup.
+This alone was worth the price of admission, in our opinion.

-Of course, the second party piece of this preamp pedal was its overdrive abilities.
-When we turned up the gain, we were able to squeeze out some beautifully saturated tones, that as advertised, sounded a lot like those of a vintage Marshall Bluesbreaker.
+Of course, the second party piece was its overdrive abilities.
+When we turned up the gain, we were able to squeeze out some beautifully-saturated tones that, as advertised, sounded a lot like those of a vintage Marshall Bluesbreaker.

-As far as footprint was concerned, it was one of the smallest pedals in the lineup, so if space on the pedal board is at a premium for you, then you might find this to be the perfect option.
-The build quality was great, and we think that it should be more than capable of standing up to some bumps and knocks.
+As far as footprint was concerned, it was one of the smallest pedals in the lineup.
+So if space on the pedal board is at a premium for you, you might find this to be the perfect option.
+The build quality was great and we think it should be more than capable of standing up to some bumps and knocks.

-Verdict: The Xotic BB Preamp v1.5 is a genuinely great preamp pedal that’s not only well built and easy to use, but also serves up quality tones and substantial boost, too.
+Verdict: The Xotic BB Preamp v1.5 is a genuinely great pedal that’s not only well-built and easy to use, but also serves up quality tones and a substantial boost.
 Despite being one of the more affordable options on test, we found that it was more than able to keep up with some of the bigger names in the roundup – a very impressive feat indeed.

 Incredible fine control and heavy duty construction.